Research towards the degree Dr. rer. nat. can be performed in one of several fields, offered at the Department of Physics and Astronomy.

-Physical processes in the universe probe the laws of nature on a very high energy scale and link the physics of gravity and of inflation to particle physics and the standard model.
-We investigate inflationary models, their relation very light elementary particles such as neutrinos and axions, the genesis of baryons and leptons in the early universe, deduce observable consequences of processes near the Planck-scale and describe early universe-physics in different frames.
+Physical processes in the early universe probe the laws of nature on a very high energy scale and link the physics of gravity and of inflation to particle physics and the Standard Model.
+We investigate inflationary models, their relation to very light elementary particles such as neutrinos and axions, the genesis of baryons and leptons in the early universe, deduce observable consequences of processes near the Planck scale and describe early universe-physics in different frames.
 In particular, methods of renormalisation allow us to compute the running of fundamental constants of nature in their cosmological evolution.

 Structures with very low amplitude were created probably by inflation in the early universe.
 They developed into the pronounced structures observed in our cosmic environment, such as galaxies, galaxy clusters, large-scale filaments, and huge regions devoid of matter.
 Understanding the non-linear, non-equilibrium evolution of these structures is important not only to interpret cosmological observations correctly, but also to understand the fundamental reasons for the appearance and the internal constitution of these structures.
 We are developing a kinetic field theory for cosmic structure formation, which is formally and conceptually close to statistical quantum-field theory..